 - Accountability: Members of the Fitchburg State community must be responsible for their actions and hold each other accountable for upholding common values, supporting shared goals, and maintaining public trust.
 Source: Fitchburg State Strategic Plan

-Through a collaborative campus effort in the 2021-2022 academic year, comments from the campus community were received through multiple vehicles, including an anonymous faculty and staff survey, open fora of the entire faculty and by School, meetings with department chairs, SGOCE chairs, Academic Affairs staff, and solicited and unsolicited email responses from the campus community, all of which have been used to guide revisions reflected in the current version.
-The plan will go through the campus governance process in Spring 2022.
+Through a collaborative campus effort in the 2021-2022 academic year, the campus community shared input through multiple vehicles, including an anonymous faculty and staff survey, open faculty fora and by School, meetings with department chairs, SGOCE chairs, Academic Affairs staff, and solicited and unsolicited email responses from the campus community, all of which have been used to guide revisions reflected in the final version.
+The plan went through the campus governance in Spring 2022.

 The Academic Plan provides a set of broadly defined goals critical to the evolution of our university.
 In addition to eliciting common themes from the goals in individual unit plans, the process has involved looking into the future to emergent issues and opportunities, to strategize about possibilities for new avenues of discovery, teaching, and partnership.
-The plan also revisits existing academic programs to evaluate student and community needs through the lenses of sustainability and stewardship, to identify opportunities for revised academic offerings and student support services.
+The plan also calls for revisiting existing academic programs to evaluate student and community needs through the lenses of sustainability and stewardship, to identify opportunities for revised academic offerings and student support services.

 To accomplish a balance of academic growth and stewardship, the planning process has sought to identify synergies and opportunities for collaboration across divisions to better support academic excellence in teaching, learning, and knowledge-creation.

 To focus on continuous improvement, a university must continually rethink its academic portfolio to remain relevant in the constantly-changing climate of knowledge, and to position itself to generate and disseminate new knowledge.
 In this context, the Academic Plan identifies the following criteria to help guide new academic programming over the next two years: